By Mike Davis, Head of SME Direct, AXA PPP healthcare

 Looking ahead, to begin building a work environment that suits all of your team, you could start by simply asking your employees what they want from their workplace.
 This could help you gauge whether there are members of your team who are struggling to find quiet spaces when they need to concentrate on projects, if they find that the music is too loud and distracting or whether they’d value the opportunity to occasionally be able to work from home.
 This can help you to build an office environment that works for all of your people.

 At AXA PPP healthcare, our small business health insurance is designed with businesses like yours in mind.
-That’s why our health insurance plans can be tailored to the needs of your team and your business, so you can provide your people with the healthcare cover that best suits them.
+That's why you can tailor our health insurance plans to the needs of your team and your business, providing your people with the healthcare cover that best suits them.
 As standard, all our small business health insurance plans come with: